-Coronavirus: 'Radical Change' To Life; Only 1 U.S. State Has Not Reported A Case
+Coronavirus: 'Radical Change' To Life; South America Has Nearly 1,000 Cases

 Churchill Downs attracts more than 150,000 spectators for the race.
 But new federal guidelines recommend limiting public gatherings to a much smaller size – on Monday, the Trump administration advised Americans to avoid gathering in groups of 10 or more.

-"The most recent developments have led us to make some very difficult, but we believe, necessary decisions and our hearts are with those who have been or continue to be affected by this pandemic," Churchill Downs Incorporated CEO Bill Carstanjen said of the decision.
+"The most recent developments have led us to make some very difficult, but we believe, necessary decisions and our hearts are with those who have been or continue to be affected by this pandemic," Churchill Downs CEO Bill Carstanjen said of the decision.

 Coronavirus: Know The Basics (And Wash Your Hands)